-The definition of a comprehensive strategy for the promotion of Islamic financial industry through the various components of the system: banks, Takaful company, investment fund ... with an implication of the public authorities in this strategy, in particular central banks:
+-The definition of a comprehensive strategy for the promotion of Islamic financial industry through the various components of the system: banks, Takaful company, investment fund ... with an implication of the public authorities in this strategy, in particular central banks;

-- The need to set up a management plan for the management of financial institutions - Need for avoiding transposing of the ready experiments all of other countries without taking account of specificities and the local context. - The preparation of the various actors by an adequate training in the various fields of is engaged Islamic, as well as the technical plan. - In addition, other accompanying measures must be initiated and the aim of the rules of good governance.
-Of taxation in the companies, and in order to encourage the Islamic financial institutions to privilege the participatory instruments, which, at the same time, answer the precepts of Chariaa better and constitute an interesting alternative for the other forms of financing by the Debt.
+-The need to set up a management plan for the management of financial institutions -Need for avoiding transposing of the ready experiments all of other countries without taking account of specificities and the local as well as the technical plan. -In addition, other accompanying measures must be initiated and the aim of the rules of good governance, Of taxation in the companies, and in order to encourage the Islamic financial institutions to privilege the participatory instruments, which, at the same time, answer the precepts of Chariaa better and constitute an interesting alternative for the other forms of financing by the Debt.